SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 ### Installing the Visual Studio Extension

-The SpecFlow extension for Visual Studio provides a number of helpful features, such as syntax highlighting for Gherkin (feature) files, a Visual Studio project template and multiple item templates, which help you create executable specifications with SpecFlow.
+The SpecFlow extension for Visual Studio provides several helpful features, such as syntax highlighting for Gherkin (feature) files, a Visual Studio project template, and multiple item templates, which help you create executable specifications with SpecFlow.
 This extension is not required to use SpecFlow, but we recommend you install it if you are using Visual Studio.
 If you are not using Visual Studio on Windows, you will not be able to install the extension.

 To install the extension, download the extension for your version of Visual Studio: